U-M Tech Transfer hosted Celebrate Invention on Tuesday, October 22, 2019 at the Michigan League.

-Gather together with members of our business, venture, and university community to celebrate the accomplishments of University of Michigan innovators at the 19th annual Celebrate Invention.
-Join us for appetizers, refreshments, networking, and lively conversation on the subject of innovation at the University of Michigan.
+Members of our business, venture, and university community gathered to celebrate the accomplishments of University of Michigan innovators at the 19th annual Celebrate Invention.

-The reception will highlight technologies to illustrate the breadth of U-M discoveries and encourage direct discussions with our inventors and entrepreneurs.
+The reception highlighted technologies to illustrate the breadth of U-M discoveries and encouraged networking with our inventors and entrepreneurs.